miranda-ng/miranda-ng/protocols/FacebookRM/docs/facebook - readme.txt

 "KeepUnread" (Byte) - 1 = Don't mark messages as read on server (works globally or per contact) "NaseemsSpamMode" (Byte) - 1 = Don't add contacts when we send message to them from other instances, add them only when they reply
-"NameAsNick" (Byte) - 0 = don't use real name as nickname, use nickname if possible (default is 1)
+"NameAsNick" (Byte) - 0 = don't use real name as nickname, use nickname if possible (default is 1) "DisableChat" (Byte) - 1 = don't use multi user chat at all

 --------------------------------
        Version history